ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/configuration/http-configuration.markdown

 - **Scope**: Server-wide only

-By default, the HTTP protocol is set by the constructor of `HttpConfiguration` (that's what is meant by the value `DefaultValueSetInConstructor`).
-The HTTP protocol is chosen according to the value of `PlatformDetails.CanUseHttp2`, which is `true` if the platform running RavenD is Windows 10 or higher, or POSIX.
+By default, the HTTP protocol is set by the constructor of `HttpConfiguration` (that's what is meant by the value "`DefaultValueSetInConstructor`").
+If the platform running RavenD is either Windows 10 or higher, Windows Server 2016 or newer, or POSIX, the constructor sets Http.Protocols to `Http1AndHttp2`.
+Otherwise, it is set to `Http1`.

 {PANEL/}